The Recency Effect

 When designers exploit the recency effect in design, ethical considerations play a crucial role.
 Here are the key points:

-● Focus on transparency : Designers should always be transparent about how and why they are using the recency effect.
-This is especially so when it influences user decisions or behavior.
-This means it’s important to clearly communicate the intent behind the design choices.
+• Focus on transparency: Designers should always be transparent about how—and why—they’re using the recency effect.
+That’s especially true whenever it influences user decisions or behavior.
+This means it’s important to clearly get the intent behind the design choices across.

-● Emphasize user benefit: The primary goal of utilizing the recency effect should be to benefit the user, such as improving user experience, not manipulate them for profit or data extraction.
+• Emphasize user benefit: The primary goal behind using the recency effect should be to benefit the user—such as improving user experience—not to manipulate them for profit or the extraction of data.
 Designs should enhance the user's interaction with the product or service.

-● Avoid manipulation: It's essential to avoid using the recency effect to manipulate users into making decisions that are not in their best interest or that they might not make if they were to find information in a different order.
+• Avoid manipulation: Don’t use the recency effect to manipulate users into making decisions that aren’t in their best interest—or that they mightn’t make if they were to find information in a different order.

-● Show respect for privacy: It’s vital that when designers implement design strategies that leverage the recency effect, it should not compromise user privacy.
-Designers must ensure that personal data does not experience misuse under the guise of improving user retention or engagement.
+• Show respect for privacy: It’s vital that whenever designers have the recency effect included in their design strategies, it shouldn’t compromise user privacy.
+Designers must make totally sure that personal data doesn’t fall into misuse under the guise of improving user retention or engagement.

-● Remember inclusivity and accessibility: Design choices, including those that utilize the recency effect, should consider the diverse needs of users.
-Content needs to be accessible and inclusive to all.
+• Remember inclusivity and accessibility: Design choices—including those where the recency effect comes in—should consider the diverse needs of users.
+Content really does need to be accessible and inclusive to all.

 Watch our topic video on accessibility to appreciate the need to design with accessibility in mind.